 Spain has many scenic natural areas and national parks where camping is a logical option.
 Like hotels, campsites are given a star rating based on amenities and quality.
 Highly rated campsites have swimming pools, grocery stores and restaurants on site.

-Spain Camping Info:
+Spain Camping Resources:

 --written by Elissa Leibowitz Poma